Fix: “An Internel Error Occurred” Connecting to RDP

 Deleting Machine Key File

-3. If you get an error message, right-click the file and go to Properties
+3. If an error occurs, access the file properties by right-clicking and selecting Properties.

 Opening Advanced Folder Settings